Shobhith-V/DA5402_Project_ED21B069/README.md

 The last recorded vital sign is the most clinically relevant estimate of the current value.
 Imputation means are computed from Hospital A only to prevent data leakage from Hospital B into the reference distribution.

 **Why KS test for drift detection**
-Non-parametric — makes no assumptions about distribution shape.
+Non-parametric -makes no assumptions about distribution shape.
 Per-feature testing gives actionable named alerts.
-Two features must drift simultaneously to confirm — this addresses the multiple comparisons problem (30% false positive rate with a single-feature threshold at α=0.05).
+Two features must drift simultaneously to confirm -this addresses the multiple comparisons problem (30% false positive rate with a single-feature threshold at α=0.05).

 **Why Airflow over Spark**
 The 42MB PhysioNet dataset does not warrant distributed computing.
 Airflow provides orchestration, retry logic, task dependency management, and a visual DAG without JVM overhead.